ryansnyder/pepperslist.github.io/README.md

 # pepperslist

-A site we put together during what little downtime we have, to recommend or not recommend products that we were using when raising our newborn daughter, Pepper.
+A quick site that my wife and I put together to recommend or not recommend products that we were using when raising our newborn daughter, Pepper.